felixge/sqlbench/README.md

 ## Install

-To install or update sqlbench, run:
+You can download a binary from the [release page](https://github.com/felixge/sqlbench/releases).

+If you have Go 1.13 or later installed, you can install or update sqlbench from source:

 ```
 $ go get -u github.com/felixge/sqlbench
 ```

-Alternatively you can download a binary from the [release page](https://github.com/felixge/sqlbench/releases).

 ## Examples